marczz/rest-sphinx-memo/source/intro.rst

       | is licensed under a `Creative Commons Attribution-NonCommercial 4.0 International License <http://creativecommons.org/licenses/by-nc/4.0/>`__.
       | Source `in GitHub <https://github.com/marczz/rest-sphinx-memo>`_

-This Memo was written [history]_ to serve as quick reference for ReST and Sphinx syntax.
+This Memo was written (:ref:`history <history>`) to serve as quick reference for ReST and Sphinx syntax.

 Sphinx itself is very well documented, but is very large and cover many aspects, all of them  not for daily use.
 And the Documentation of